Clan Brodie: 17th century and Civil War

 In 1645 Lord Lewis Gordon burnt down Brodie Castle, a Z-plan tower-house built in the mid-sixteenth century.
 The present building represents a restoration of that building, although the tower is believed to date back to 1430 and the newest parts were added 1820–30.
 Nearby, on the Downie (Dounie) Hillock, there are the remains of an Iron Age fort.

 Alexander "the good" Lord Brodie of Brodie, the 15th chief, was a covenanter during the Wars of the Three Kingdoms.
 An ardent presbyterian, his faith led him to be responsible for acts of destruction to Elgin Cathedral and its paintings.
 He was judge in trials of witchcraft, sentencing at least two witches to death.
 He was commissioner for the apprehension of Jesuits and Catholic priests and the plantation of Kirks.
 He served on the committees: of war for Elgin, Nairn, Forres, and Inverness; of estates; of the protection of religion; and of excise.
 Lord Brodie was elected Commissary-General to the Army.
 Clan Brodie was part of the covenanter army in 1645 that lost the Battle of Auldearn to Montrose.
 After the defeat of the covenanters, Clan Gordon sacked Brodie Castle and besieged Lethen House.
 The Brodies of Lethen held successfully for twelve weeks.

 Lord Brodie of Brodie went twice to The Hague to seek the return of the exiled King Charles II of Scotland, first in 1649, then, with a larger party in 1650, returned successfully with the King.
-Oliver Cromwell was eager to enroll Brodie into his regime.
+Oliver Cromwell was eager to enrol Brodie into his regime.
 Tempted, Lord Brodie resisted Oliver Cromwell's summons to discuss a union of Scotland and England, writing in his diary "Oh Lord he has met with the lion and the bear before, but this is the Goliath; the strongest and greatest temptation is last.".
 Lord Brodie was the target of an unsuccessful royalist plot for his capture in 1650.
-He was the author of a diary revealing a complicated, yet devote mind, torn by temptation and doing what he believed to be right.
+He was the author of a diary revealing a complicated, yet devoted mind, torn by temptation and doing what he believed to be right.

 Alexander Brodie of Lethen went south with a contingent of men.
 He commanded a troop with some credit at the disastrous Battle of Dunbar (1650).